School CEEB Code: 052536

 Q- Do the UC's and CSU's require a letter of recommendation from my high school counselor?

-A- No, the UC and CSU systems do not use letters of recommendation for admissions consideration.
+A- No, the UC and CSU systems do not use letters of recommendation.
+Only send letters to colleges that specifically ask for them.

-Q- Why do I need to give my counselor and teachers two weeks notice for a letter of recommendation?
+Q- Why do I need to give my counselor and teachers at least two weeks notice for a letter of recommendation?

 A- Besides courtesy and respect, time is the main reason.
 You must remember, you are not the only student on campus who is probably requesting a letter.
 The more time you give your recommender, the better the chance it is that your letter will be done in a timely manner and with the utmost attention.
 Do fill out a Brag Packet found on our Forms & Links page to turn in to your counselor before requesting a letter of recommendation.